gradiuscypher/devtainers/README.md

 - Create containers on a separate network instead of bridged right to my home network, maybe wireguard or something?
 - Method for adding my git deploy keys to the repo automatically, setup the `gits` alias automatically
 - Tools like a configured zsh and tmux
+- Dont run in the container as root

 # How to Setup